ombystoma-young/evolutionary-constraint-within-orf/README.md

 #### Stage 4.
 Counting observed PTV
-Next, we calculated the sum of the observed variants (allele count, $n$) per each window, as well as the average value of allele number ($N$). `.tsv` with high-confidence pLOF variants were provided by Yury Barbitoff.
+Next, we calculated the sum of the observed variants (allele count, $n$) per each window, as well as the average value of allele number ($N$) using function [observed_ptv](https://github.com/ombystoma-young/evolutionary-constraint-within-orf/blob/5803ca531e6e99400d1802899676b257c62a029a/ploffinder.py#L5) in [`ploffinder.py`](https://github.com/ombystoma-young/evolutionary-constraint-within-orf/blob/main/ploffinder.py). `.tsv` with high-confidence pLOF variants were provided by Yury Barbitoff (file [`variants_coords_ac_an_name.tsv`](https://github.com/ombystoma-young/evolutionary-constraint-within-orf/blob/main/data/variants_coords_ac_an_name.tsv)).
 For regions in which no protein truncation variants were detected, we took the $N$ value averaged over the entire gene (since we considered only genes containing at least one PTV).

 #### Stage 5.
 Hidden Markov model